phoozies/phoozies/README.md

 ## 👋 Hi there, I'm @phoozies!

-I'm early in my journey as a **Software Engineer**, and I'm passionate about building meaningful and fun projects.
+I'm early in my journey as a **Software Engineer**!
+I'm always excited to build meaningful and fun projects.
 I've developed multiple projects for school and hackathons — here are a few I'm proud of:

 - 🚀 [TechReady](https://github.com/Loganaan/techready): A website for helping students get ready and prepped for both technical and behavioural interviews.